 Disposal of Abandoned or Unclaimed Personal Property

-The dean of administrative services is authorized to dispose of a third parties' abandoned and unclaimed personal property in accordance with College District regulations.
+The director of campus security is authorized to dispose of a third parties' abandoned and unclaimed personal property in accordance with College District regulations.
 These regulations shall address, but not be limited to, the following topics:

 - Notices of lost and found locations posted at appropriate places or described in College District publications and that include procedures for reclaiming lost articles and time frames for the College District to dispose of unclaimed property.

 - A range of options for locating owners of abandoned property that is not turned in to a lost and found location.
 These options may address such items as abandoned cars or other large items.

 - Disposal procedures including donations to charity or student organizations, sales, and auctions.

 Any monies realized from disposal of unclaimed or abandoned personal property shall be deposited in the College District's general fund.

 [For the applicability of the abandoned property procedures under Property Code Chapter 76, see CD]